davidanastasiu/dan/README.md

 --stack_types: model stacks specified for this sensor.
 It should be a stack of encoder, decoder and residue.

---r_shift: shift positions of rain hinter, set to 288 without any predicted rain value.
-Otherwise, set to 0~288 according to the length of known forecasted rain data.

 --watershed: 1 if trained with rain info, else 0.

 --model: model name, used to generate the pt file and predicted file names.